Last updated on January 31, 2026

 Otawara, Soaring City | Illustration by Alayna Danner

 What do you think?
 Do you like the channel lands?
 Do you want to see more lands like this?
-Let me know in the comments below or over on the Draftsim Twitter.
+Let me know in the comments or over on the Draftsim Twitter.

 Be sure to come back soon to see what I’m waxing lyrical over next!